 In the case of secured debt, you won’t have the benefit of erasing the debt while filing under Chapter 7 Bankruptcy.

 Who is Eligible for Chapter 7 Bankruptcy?

 Not every individual or business will have the eligibility to file for bankruptcy under this specific chapter.
 To find out whether you qualify under the Chapter 7 Bankruptcy, you’ll need to clear the “means test.”
-If you are a high income filer and you don’t clear this test, you should file for Chapter 13 Bankruptcy.
+If you are a high-income filer and you don’t clear this test, you should file for Chapter 13 Bankruptcy.
 This doesn’t mean that the Chapter 7 Bankruptcy isn’t available for filers with a decent income.
-You may be eligible to file for Chapter 7 even with a significant income.
+You may still be eligible to file for Chapter 7 even with a significant income.

 This is also referred to as a wage earner’s plan.
 If your income is so high that you don’t qualify for Chapter 7, you may file for Chapter 13.
 Whether you are an individual or a business making a consistent amount of money, you can file for this chapter and work out a suitable debt repayment plan.

 Repayment Plan: The period for the repayment of the debt varies from the next three to five years.
 You should come up with an installment plan and propose it to the creditor.
-The minimum amount that you choose to pay in installment will depend on a number of key factors such as your income and the amount of debt among others.
+The minimum amount that you choose to pay in an installment will depend on a number of key factors such as your income and the amount of debt among others.
 Your proposed plan should have detailed information.

 Debt Limits: The federal government has outlined a specific debt limit.
 Your dent should remain within that set limit.
 At present, your debt may not exceed $1,149,525 in secured debt and $383,175 in unsecured debt.